Another year, another Pokémon game – and another instance of Jessie and James, Pokémon’s queer heroes, being robbed of the leading roles they deserve.

 Even within Team Rocket, they’re thought of as the failures who can never finish the job.
 Yet, more than 1,000 episodes later, Jessie and James are still going strong.
-Who would you rather have as role models for your kids: an entitled 10-year-old who has barely had to overcome any obstacles, or a really theatrical duo who try their hardest every week, fail and then come back to try again?
+I mean, really.
+Who would you rather have as role models for your kids: an entitled 10-year-old who has barely had to overcome any obstacles?
+Or a really theatrical duo who try their hardest every week, fail and then come back to try again?

 The story of Ash is one of ease and natural talent.
-The story of Jessie and James is about facing adversity and ridicule, it’s about getting up when you’re knocked down and it’s about striking a dramatic pose every time you face your enemies.
+The story of Jessie and James is about facing adversity and ridicule.
+It’s about getting up when you’re knocked down and striking a dramatic pose every time you face your enemies.
 I think we all know which one the world needs more of right now.

 Have you noticed the seriously queer side of Pokémon?
 Keep your Poké Balls handy, because we’ve ranked the 10 gayest Pokémon ever.

 Fans across the world felt the sharp stabs of betrayal to learn that our beloved Mario—a thicc icon—had gotten whatever the opposite of a BBL is.